Three Minute Thesis (3MT®)

 Currently enrolled graduate students in all disciplines at Purdue University will be eligible to participate in 3MT®.
 Work presented must have been conducted at Purdue University, not from a previous degree, and should be in the final stages so you have some sound conclusions and impacts from your research.
 Graduates are not eligible.

-Purdue hold its annual 3MT® competition early each spring.
-It is a celebration of the discoveries made by graduate students and will allow the broader community to learn about ongoing research at Purdue, and it is free and open to the public.
+Purdue holds its annual 3MT® competition early each spring.
+It is a celebration of the discoveries made by graduate students and will allow the broader community to learn about ongoing research at Purdue.
+It is free and open to the public.
 Cash awards, which are presented at an annual banquet, are given for winners, runners-up and People's Choice Award winners.
 The cash awards include:

 - $2,000 for the winner

 - $1,000 for the People's Choice Award winner